 Some of us today will spend the day celebrating fathers, which is a great way to celebrate the feast day of St. Joseph.
 Lately, I've been thinking of his feast day and what it means for administrators and others who are not the stars, but who make it possible for stars to step into the spotlight.

 Let us today praise the support teams, the people in the background, the people who step back to allow others to shine.
 Let us praise the people who do the drudgery work which makes it possible for others to succeed.

 For example, I am not the kind of person who immediately decides what to do with each piece of e-mail.
-Consequently, once every few weeks, I have to do that work all at once, since my e-mail system threatens to crash.
+Consequently, once every few weeks, or more often, I need to go hunting for a particular e-mail.
 I am amazed at how many e-mails I send and receive in any given day.
 And yes, much of it is not that important.

 But occasionally, an e-mail exchange can quickly settle a problem.
 Some times, it's good to have an e-mail chain for reference.

 Many of us grow up internalizing the message that if we're not changing the world in some sort of spectacular way, we're failures.
 Those of us who are Christians may have those early disciples as our role models, those hard-core believers who brought the Good News to the ancient world by going out in pairs.

 But Joseph shows us a different reality.
 It's quite enough to be a good parent.
 It's quite enough to have an ordinary job.
 It's quite enough to show up, day after day, dealing with both the crises and the opportunities.